VISION

 It decides:

-- How deeply to think
+- How deeply to reason and which models to allocate

-- Whether action is worthwhile
+- Whether action is worthwhile given accumulated evidence

-- When to involve the user
+- When to involve the user and when to act silently

 North Star